Keshkrish/Spam-or-Ham/README.md

 Zip file attached contains the script spam_or_ham.py and the trained model.

-Download the zipl file and extract it.
+Download the zip file and extract it.

 Create a new folder named emails in the same location.
 Put all the emails that has to predicted in this folder and name them as email1.txt, email2.txt and so on.
 Run the spam_or_ham.py script and see the results!!!

-Call the function trainer if you wish to train the model again or if you want to change the dataset.
+The function trainer is used to train the model.
-Use the function predict to make predictions.
+The function predict to make predictions.